 - Use the Subject Headings for the book to find sources on the same topic.

 - Check your Subject Resources page.
 This page lists databases and sources relevant to the subject, where you might search for alternatives.

 Discovering material beyond your reading list is an important skill at university, and it is generally beneficial to your studies to read as widely as possible.

 Tips for using the UR Library Search to find alternative sources

 Search by Author

-When you search for an item with UR Library Search, select the author's name (see below in yellow) to find more resources by that author.
+When you search for an item with UR Library Search, select the author's name (underlined in yellow in the screenshot) to find more resources by that author.

 Search by Subject

 When you select a record and, you will find a list of relevant 'subjects' links for that resources.
 Selecting a subject term link will take you to a list of resources that have been labeled with that relevant subject term.